MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/hyper-v/Set-VMHostPartitionableGpu.md

 ```

 ## DESCRIPTION
-The `Set-VMHostPartitionableGpu` cmdlet Configures host partitionable GPU to the number of partitions supported by the manufacturer.
+The `Set-VMHostPartitionableGpu` cmdlet configures the host partitionable GPU to the number of partitions supported by the manufacturer.

 ## EXAMPLES